caryoscelus/roadtrip/README.md

 this is a game for ludum dare 54. built using ren'py

-checkout out web version at ... [coming soon]
+checkout out web version at https://v6p9d9t4.ssl.hwcdn.net/html/8794432/index.html

 # license